jetson-nano-wheels/jetson-nano-wheels/README.md

 ## What's the logo?

-It's a diagram of a [dendrimer](https://en.wikipedia.org/wiki/Dendrimer), a polymer with a highly ordered, branching structure. also known as a _cascade molecule_.
+It's a diagram of a [dendrimer](https://en.wikipedia.org/wiki/Dendrimer), a polymer with a highly ordered, branching structure, also known as a _cascade molecule_.
 It seemed appropriate :smile: